sergeiudris/deathstar.lab/docs/design/design.md

   - we should run one app and everyhting else starts (and we can comment things out as usual) - so programmatic system, not bash scripts - then it's one app
   - and all these subprocesses - they should be vars in the program, that we can stop later or do somehting else
   - so we should have one app, it laucnhes processes and then rsockets are opened
-- with that, it looks like a singe docker container
+- with that, it looks like a singe docker container</s>

+## reimplementing docker-compose abstraction makes no sense

+- need to dinf a way to build around containers, compose and rsockets, rahter than shoving everything into a single container
+- need to find another way to make it programmatically and async possible to restart a container process (sceanrios compiler)